Philipp-Sc/cosmos-rust-bot/README.md

-> :warning: The last (tested) version of Terra-rust-bot can be found [here](https://github.com/Philipp-Sc/terra-rust-bot/tree/d9499d182c6e627a5dedfab15f0ee0fdc698b994).
+> :warning: The last (tested) version of cosmos-rust-bot can be found [here](https://github.com/Philipp-Sc/cosmos-rust-bot/tree/d9499d182c6e627a5dedfab15f0ee0fdc698b994).

 > :information_source: The bot was stress tested during the UST crash, it successfully prevented liquidations as it was set up to do.